debops/debops/docs/system-ca-certificates.rst

 System CA certificates
 ======================

-On Debian GNU/Linux and its derivative distributions, management of Root Certificate Authority certificates is performed by the ``ca-certificates`` package.
+On Debian GNU/Linux and it's derivative distributions, management of Root Certificate Authority certificates is performed by the ``ca-certificates`` package.
 This package maintains a list of active Root CA certificates in ``/etc/ca-certificates.conf`` configuration file, and stores the certificates